Gerkinfeltser/image-metadata-display/README.md

 ## Cross-Platform Support

 - **Windows**: ✅ Fully supported with bundled ExifTool executable
-- **macOS**: ✅ Requires ExifTool installed via Homebrew: `brew install exiftool`
+- **macOS**: ✅ Fully supported with bundled ExifTool executable
-- **Linux**: ✅ Requires ExifTool installed via your package manager (e.g., `sudo apt install libimage-exiftool-perl` for Ubuntu/Debian, `sudo dnf install perl-Image-ExifTool` for Fedora)
+- **Linux**: ✅ Fully supported with bundled ExifTool executable

-The extension automatically detects your platform and uses the best available method:
+The extension automatically detects your platform and uses the bundled ExifTool binary.
+As a fallback, it can also use system-installed ExifTool if available.
-1. First attempts to use the bundled ExifTool (Windows)
-2. Falls back to system-installed ExifTool if bundled version is unavailable (macOS/Linux)

 ## Viewing Output Logs